liupei404/K3NG/400-Operating-Modes.md

     #define default_cmos_super_keyer_iambic_b_timing_percent 33

 CMOS Super Keyer Timing applies only to Iambic B mode.
 Setting the timing percent to 0 (zero) is essentially pure Iambic B and 100 is pure Iambic A.  This function can be turned on and off at runtime using the command line interface \& command, and the timing percentage can be set using the \% command.
 Settings for this are stored in nonvolatile memory.

+### Paddle Reverse

+The command mode N command switches the left and right paddles.
+The equivalent function in the CLI is \n and using the PS2 or USB keyboard it’s CTRL-N.